seanbreckenridge/calc_ans/README.md

 - fast boot time
 - last answer is assumed as the left-hand side if an operand is missing
-- adding aliases for the basic operators
+- aliases for the basic operators so I don't have to switch keyboard layouts
 - being forgiving with whitespace/parentheses
 - decent error messages